Skip to content

 But, despite the work these cities and states have done to decriminalize it, the use, sale, and possession of psilocybin is illegal under federal law in the United States — at least as of the writing of this post.

-Psilocybin in the cultural zeitgeist
+Psilocybin in culture

 With these broader shifts in attitudes towards mushroom-based psychedelics, it’s perhaps understandable people assume that lots of mushrooms have those sorts of psychoactive abilities.
 In reality, however, this could not be more wrong.
 The great majority of the fungi kingdom are not psychoactive at all.
 More to the point, the functional mushrooms like Reishi, Cordyceps, Lion’s Mane, and the others we discuss in this book, are also not psychoactive.
 We cannot say this more clearly: These functional mushrooms will not take you on any kind of trip.

-Functional mushrooms are legal and not psychedelic
+Functional mushrooms are legal and are not psychedelic

 If you are interested in the role of psychedelics in health and healing, we encourage you to look into it further.
 There is some good scientific research out there to read.
 It is not a topic we will address, however.
 Here, we are only focusing on the benefits of functional mushrooms for athletes.